By Dr Arne Witt, CABI Africa

 According to the World Resources Centre, Africa accounts for only 2–3 percent of the world’s carbon dioxide emissions from energy and industrial sources.
 In fact, Africa’s per capita emissions of carbon dioxide in the year 2000 were 0.8 metric tons per person, compared with a global figure of 3.9 tons per person.

 However, climate change will have a disproportionate impact on the world’s poorest countries, most of them in Africa.
-In order to mitigate against climate change, donors have developed, and in some cases already initiated, massive ‘greening’ programs across much of the continent, largely to sequester carbon dioxide produced by the donor countries themselves.
+In order to mitigate against climate change, some donors have developed, and in some cases already initiated, massive ‘greening’ programs across much of the continent, largely to sequester carbon dioxide produced by the donor countries themselves.

 Climate change burden